What is Project Everest Ventures?

 Our international Social Impact Internships expose students to the experience of building a real social business with a team of other social entrepreneurs, learning leadership skills, gaining personal development, and being part of the global social change movement.
 At the same time as implementing social impact opportunities, we train motivated and talented university students in leadership and business.
 We take our students to these developing countries, where we work with them to create globally scalable social businesses that address social issues in those developing markets.
 This is where you come in.
 We are determined to build you as the leaders of tomorrow through our internships and training.

 Why are we different?

-You are going to undertake leadership and teamwork training before your trip and whilst on program, you continually develop on a personal and professional level.
-Project Everest is focused on community empowerment.
+You are going to undertake leadership and teamwork training before your trip and whilst on Project, you continually develop on a personal and professional level.
+Project Everest Ventures is focused on community empowerment.
 We are also determined to empower you, as the leaders of tomorrow.
-Through the ups and downs of project, when things go to plan or against the grain, you are going to emerge a more confident and capable individual, equipped to tackle whatever obstacle life may throw at you.
+Through the ups and downs of Project, whether things go to plan or against the grain, you are going to emerge a more confident and capable individual, equipped to tackle whatever obstacle life may throw at you.

 I am under 18 years old, can I still apply?

 No. We can only accept people that are over the age of 18.
 Keep your eyes peeled on the website, we operate 5 months of the year and 17 year olds are able to apply for a Project that is happening after their 18th birthday!
 It won’t be long until you can join.

 I am not a university student, can I still apply?

 Yes!
 You don’t need to be a university student to come on board with us.
 If you aren’t getting credit from a university, you won’t be able to access grants and funding.
 If this doesn’t bother you, it doesn’t bother us.